 Healing Magic and Raising the Dead It is generally assumed that healing magic (and Surgery) are being used at the time of the injury to avoid long term effects.
 If a serious condition is allowed to heal on its own a person’s life may be spared, but permanent maiming and ability damage (such as the loss of a limb) would still remain.
 Additional limitations may also be appropriate such as reduced movement rates, ranged attack penalties (in the case of a lost eye), etc. For such permanent injuries stat damage and reduced max HP would be expected (unassisted natural healing can't heal wounds from Critical hits).

-Raise Dead, Regeneration, Restoration, and similar magics are completely BANNED under the LCM Ruleset.
+Resurrection, Regeneration, Restoration, and similar magics are completely BANNED under the LCM Ruleset.
 Once the character has died they are gone (see Back from the Brink above).
-Death is both serious and permanent.